autobrr/autobrr.com/docs/configuration/irc.md

 sidebar_label: IRC
 sidebar_position: 2
 pagination_label: Configuration - IRC
-title: IRC setup for autobrr
+title: IRC
-description: Setup IRC networks and announce channels with autobrr
+description: A guide on how to set up IRC networks and announce channels in autobrr.
 keywords:
   [
     autobrr,